b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 ## Functions {#sec:julia_language_functions}

-Functions are doers, i.e encapsulated pieces of code that do things for you.
+Functions are doers, i.e encapsulated pieces of code that do things for us.
 Optimally, a function should be single minded, i.e. doing one thing only and doing it well.
 Moreover since they do stuff their names should contain [verbs](https://en.wikipedia.org/wiki/Verb) (whereas variables' names should be composed of [nouns](https://en.wikipedia.org/wiki/Noun)).